Blockearth Price Tops $0.13 (BLET)

-Blockearth (BLET) traded flat against the U.S. dollar during the one day period ending at 15:00 PM E.T. on June 18th.
-Blockearth has a market capitalization of $36.50 million and $0.50 worth of Blockearth was traded on exchanges in the last 24 hours.
-One Blockearth token can currently be bought for approximately $0.13 or 0.00000532 BTC on cryptocurrency exchanges.
-In the last week, Blockearth has traded 0% lower against the U.S. dollar.
+Blockearth (BLET) traded flat against the US dollar during the 1 day period ending at 0:00 AM ET on June 19th.
+Blockearth has a total market cap of $36.50 million and approximately $0.50 worth of Blockearth was traded on exchanges in the last day.
+One Blockearth token can now be purchased for about $0.13 or 0.00000532 BTC on popular exchanges.
+During the last seven days, Blockearth has traded 0% lower against the US dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.